FeatureIDE/FeatureIDE/plugins/de.ovgu.featureide.fm.core/library/README.md

 `cd FeatureIDE`
 `git checkout release3.6`

-- For experimental functions, you might want to checkout a different branch
+- For experimental functions, you might want to checkout *develop* or a different branch

 ### Build
 - Go to the folder `library` of the fm.core plug-in